Jump Rope Calorie Calculator

-- Enter your weight — If your goal with jumping rope is to lose weight, you'll be happy to hear that jumping rope burns more calories the more you weigh.
+Enter your weight — If your goal with jumping rope is to lose weight, you'll be happy to hear that jumping rope burns calories at a higher rate the more you weigh.

 Remember, what we colloquially refer to as "calories" are actually "kilocalories" or "kcal", so keep that in mind when interpreting the jump rope calorie calculator's results.